dw999/mpx-server/README.md

 What is MPX-Server
 ------------------
-MPX-Server is used as email proxy sending agent
+MPX-Server is used as email proxy sending agent for SMS Server 2.x

 What license MPX-Server uses
 ----------------------------